DanengYang/danengyang.github.io/_pages/about.md

 * Ethan O. Nadler, Daneng Yang, and Hai-Bo Yu.
 An SIDM Solution to the Extreme Diversity of Low-mass Halo Properties.
 6 2023. arXiv:2306.01830.

-Parametric and graph models
+Unraveling new physics confronting complicated data
 ------
+The energy density of the universe is dominated by two components, dark energy and dark matter, which are not accounted for in the standard model of particle physics.
+Investigating new physics beyond the standard model is actively researched in collider physics and cosmology.
+However, astrophysics faces challenges in probing new physics due to the nonlinear nature of structure formation and environmental influences, leading to uncertainties in accurate modeling.

-I put my efforts into searching for simple rules under complex data.
-In works with collaborators, I conducted N-body simulations to investigate the reason a fluid model can be used to describe the evolution of self-interacting dark matter (SIDM) halos.
-I proposed a reduction formula for a generic elastic scattering cross section to quantify its effect in a specific halo.
-Using this reduction formula and the universal behavior of gravothermal evolution, I further proposed a parametric model to model a population of cosmic SIDM halos based on a few analytic equations.
-In another recent work, I uncovered some hidden topological features in the distribution of dark matter halos and encoded them using networks.
-I proposed a simple random graph model to generate these properties.
-This study provides a new angle of looking at the clustering of dark matter and is related to recent applications of graph neural networks in probing features of dark matter halos.
+In works with collaborators, we proposed novel approaches to confronting these difficulties.
+In a JCAP paper (2022), we proposed a reduction formula for a generic elastic scattering cross section to quantify its effect in a specific halo.
+Using this reduction formula and the universal behavior of gravothermal evolution, we further proposed a parametric model to model a population of cosmic SIDM halos based on a few analytic equations.
+In another recent work, we uncovered some hidden topological features in the distribution of dark matter halos and encoded them using networks.
+We proposed a simple random graph model to generate these properties and demonstrated that the generated graphs are scale-free and self-similar.
+Our study provides a new angle of looking at the clustering of dark matter and is related to recent applications of graph neural networks in probing features of dark matter halos.

 _Related works_
 * Daneng Yang, Ethan O. Nadler, Hai-Bo Yu, and Yi-Ming Zhong.
 A Parametric Model for Self-Interacting Dark Matter Halos.
 5 2023. arXiv:2305.16176.
 * Daneng Yang and Hai-Bo Yu.
 Gravothermal evolution of dark matter halos with differential elastic scattering.
 JCAP, 09:077, 2022. arXiv:2205.03392, doi:10.1088/1475-7516/2022/09/077.
 * Daneng Yang and Hai-Bo Yu.
 A graph model for the clustering of dark matter halos.
-6 2022. arXiv:220 6.05578.
+6 2022. arXiv:2206.05578.
 * Yi-Ming Zhong, Daneng Yang, and Hai-Bo Yu.
 The impact of baryonic potentials on the gravothermal evolution of self-interacting dark matter haloes.
 6 2023.arXiv:2306.08028.

 Gauge boson searches